rborin/uda-dand-flights/README.md

 covering years 1988 to 2008.

-# Design
+## Design

 Because the data being presented represents a time series, one of the most natural ways of displaying it is in the form of a line graph which was the one chosen.
 Each year is displayed separately in order to allow the viewer to recognize annual seasonalities.
-The months highlighted help the viewer identify the best months for an air traveller to avoid flight delays.
+The months highlighted help the viewer identify the best months for an air traveler to avoid flight delays.

-# Feedback
+## Feedback

 Initial version - feedback greatly appreciated!

-# Resources
+## Resources

 Main sources of information: